piperfw/phgraph/README.md

 let cy = phCytoscape({ /* options */ })
 ```
 where `{ /* options */ }` are the same set of options you would pass to `cytoscape()` to initialise a core cytoscape
 object.
+In particular the `container` option must be set in order for the objects contents to be displayed.
 For use of the core Cytoscape.js library, refer to [https://js.cytoscape.org](https://js.cytoscape.org)
 - Functions defined in `phgraph.js` may be accessed via this object, such as in
 ```js
 let collection = cy.phMakeGraph(degreeSequence=[1,1,2]);